Dowload a copy of this information

 Fees and Holds

 The graduate school has outlined information for fees for the graduate programs.
-These fees include training as well as application for graduation.
-Several types of holds may be administered during the admissions process and also during the course of the student’s graduate career.
+These fees include training as well as the application for graduation.
+Several types of holds may be administered during the admissions process and during the course of the student’s graduate career.
 Two holds are billing and program of study hold.
+The information for these can all be found at https://catalog.montana.edu/graduate/#policiestext

 Advisor:

 The major advisor is the thesis or dissertation advisor and is the graduate student's primary contact for all matters related to the program of study and research.
-The major advisor assists in selection of the graduate committee and development of a program of study and research proposal.
-The major advisor monitors the student's academic and professional growth, reviews program changes, and arranges for graduate student support.
+The major advisor assists in the selection of the graduate committee and the development of a program of study and research proposal.
+The major advisor monitors the student's academic and professional progress, reviews program changes, and arranges for graduate student support.

 Committee: